 As per genre’s tradition, you’ll occasionally come across a few boss battles, where you have to fight giantized insects for some reason.
 The bosses are invincible in their normal form, and you have to make them let their guard down by using certain item on them – to outwit the giant cockroaches, you need baits to distract them.
 It’s a simple puzzle element, but the execution leaves a lot to desire.
 The clumsy interface makes it harder to use than it should be, and the AI likes to ignore them and cut off your maneuver outright.
 The bosses themselves are complete cheap shot.
 They move fast, have no problem snatching you at distance, and their glitchy special attacks can sap a great chunk of health.
 Moreover, they have a tendency to pin you down into the corner, in which there’s no hope to escape.

 The game takes an another turn on the halfway point: Your goal is now to stop an international conspiracy about mutant soldiers, which involves infiltrating into their laboratory.
 This part is even more of a drag than before, because the map is broken down into several layers of a huge maze, each jam-packed with respawning enemies, indestructible security turrets, and few health pick-ups to be found.
 There’s a map hidden in certain rooms, but it still doesn’t show the location of the keys and the exit, so it takes lots of trial-and-error to locate them.
-Getting to this level also locks you out from using the shop, so you actually might get permanently stuck here, because this stage is nigh impossible without lots of restoration items in hand.
+Getting to this level also locks you out from using shop, so hopefully you’ve brought enough batteries to keep powering up Game Stealth lest the game becomes unwinnable.